-“So what would happen,” Bruce began, “if when Ru and I go outside, I ask her why she hid my gun.”
+“So what would happen,” Bruce began, “if when Ru and I go outside, I ask her why she hid my gun?”

 “So I’d like, answer with something like…” said Rumer, “something like ‘because you tried to kill yourself, asshole!’”

 I grinned.
 Something inside me felt that Rumer really enjoyed saying “asshole” to her old man.
 I mean, what self-respecting teen wouldn’t?
-But that’s as far as my affection for her suggestion of dialogue travelled.
+But that’s as far as my affection for her suggestion of dialogue traveled.

 “I don’t think she’d verbalize it,” I reasoned.
 “She’s pretty shut down.
 Doesn’t want to exactly give her dad the satisfaction.”

 “So how would she play it?”
 Bruce asked.